Daturin/Rename-Film-Series/README.md

 To install it right you need to define :

-	- the folder where your files has been doawload
+	- the folder where your files has been download
 	- the folder where your files need to be moved
 	- this folder need to contains two  subfolders : "Movies" and "Series"